Atomic Tom

-Atomic Tom is an alternative rock band originally from Brooklyn, New York, now living in Los Angeles, California, consisting of Luke White (lead vocals), Eric Espiritu (guitar, background vocals), Ethan Mentzer (bass, background vocals), and Tobias Smith (drums, background vocals).
-The band have released two albums, two EPs and a number of singles.
+Atomic Tom is an alternative rock band originally from Brooklyn, New York, consisting of Luke White (lead vocals), Eric Espiritu (guitar, background vocals), Ethan Mentzer (bass, background vocals), and Tobias Smith (drums, background vocals).
+The band have released three albums, two EPs and a number of singles.

 History

 In 2005 the original band released its debut EP called “Anthems for the Disillusioned,” which contained five songs.
 In 2007 they released the single, “You Always Get What You Want” b/w “Play That Dirty Girl.”

 In January 2010 the band signed to Universal Republic Records.

 Their first album The Moment debuted on July 27, 2010.
 The physical copy became available in stores in November 2010.

 The band gained popularity in October 2010 after they performed their single "Take Me Out" on four iPhones on the New York City subway B train.
 The fictional premise of the video was that the band's instruments had been stolen, forcing them to improvise with their iPhones.
 In January 2011, "Take Me Out" reached #22 on the Bubbling Under Hot 100 chart.